-- Development of lands along and near major highways must consider long-term needs of the Province to fulfill its mandate of enabling efficient and safe vehicular movement of people and goods. - b.
-Development immediately adjacent to the Trans-Canada Highway within city limits will be limited to a mix of low intensity commercial and industrial uses that generate significant volumes of traffic and traveling public uses. - c.
+- Development of lands along and near major highways must consider long-term needs of the Province to fulfill its mandate of enabling quick and safe vehicular movement of people and goods. - Development immediately adjacent to the Trans-Canada Highway within city limits will be limited to a mix of low intensity commercial and industrial uses that generate significant volumes of traffic and traveling public uses. - c.
 The City will take into consideration relevant studies from the Province when reviewing development proposals within such areas. - d.
-The City will work with the Province to ensure development may occur without compromising the safety of users and traffic operations of the Provincial Trunk Highway and Provincial Road network, as well as future network requirements.
+The City will work with the Province to ensure development may occur without compromising the safety of users of the Provincial Trunk Highway and Provincial Road network.